googlefonts/fontations/docs/codegen-tour.md

 In these cases, the `#[compile(..)]` attribute can be used to provide a computed value to be written in the place of this field.
-The provided value can be a literal or an expression that evalutes to a value of the field's type.
+The provided value can be a literal or an expression that evaluates to a value of the field's type.

 If a field has a `#[compile(..)]` attribute, then that field will be omitted in the generated struct.